 708.3.1 Right of Access

-Where the point of supply is on private property the customer shall allow Council access to, and about the point of supply between 7.30 am and 6 pm on any day for:
+Where the point of supply is on private property, the customer shall allow Council access to, and about the point of supply between 7.30 am and 6 pm on any day for:

 (a) meter reading without notice; or

-(b) checking, testing and maintenance work with notice being given whenever possible.
+(b) checking, testing and maintenance work, with notice being given whenever possible.

-Outside these hours (such as for night time leak detection) Council shall give notice to the customer.
+Outside these hours (such as for night-time leak detection) Council shall give notice to the customer.

-Where access is not made available for any of the above times and a return visit is required by Council, the actual cost of reading the meter will be charged.
+Where access is not made available for any of the times notified and a return visit is required by Council, the actual cost of reading the meter will be charged.

 Under emergency conditions the customer shall allow Council free access to, and about the point of supply at any hour.